RK-Nirmay/ISO27001-2022-Internal-Audit-Project/06_Identify_Findings/README.md

 | OFI-1 | Single-cloud (AWS) dependency with no documented exit plan | OFI | A.5.30 |
 | OFI-2 | Training-completion tracking is informal | OFI | A.6.3 |

-All findings are recorded with status Open.
-They are addressed through corrective action in Stage 09 and reported in Stage 08.
+Findings were raised during the audit and subsequently addressed through corrective action in Stage 09.
+The three nonconformities are now verified and closed and reported in Stage 08.

 ## How findings are separated